Ten66 Country Walk

 A small hill leads leads to the 11th century church which marks the site of the medieval village of Herstmonceux.
 Views over the levels make for a great flask and sandwich break.

-You'll need OS Explorer 124 Hastings and Bexhill.
+You'll need OS Explorer 124 Hastings & Bexhill.
 The going and route finding are easy.

 All Saints Church to Ponts Green

-Starting at All Saints Church – there is off road parking – the route travels past the elegant Herstmonceux Castle and the blobby shaped domes of the Oservatory Science Centre.
+Starting at All Saints Church – there is off road parking – the route travels past the elegant Herstmonceux Castle and the blobby shaped domes of the Observatory Science Centre.

 Soon, you will be travelling north to Boreham Street, a beer stop on the return, then across sheep pastures to Wilson's Cross where the walk hits the tarmac to Brownbread Street, another beer stop and Ponts Green.
 It's a quiet road but you never know what's around the corner.

 The little chapel at Ponts Green has a comfy bench for that all important refuelling before the return.
-OS Explorer 124 will be your guide.
+OS Explorer 124 Hastings & Bexhill will be your guide.

 Ponts Green to Battle Abbey